ExploreASL/Documentation/docs/Functions.md

 image matrix to the column!
 See also: xASL\_im\_IM2Column.m

-The mask mostly used for xASL\_im\_IM2Column is x.WBmask, which completely engulfes pGM, pWM & pCSF.
+The mask mostly used for xASL\_im\_IM2Column is x.S.masks.WBmask, which completely engulfes pGM, pWM & pCSF.